XinFinOrg/xdc-subnet-docs/docs/deployment/3_relayer.md

 ## Start the relayer!
 1. Pull the image from docker hub by running `docker pull xinfinorg/xdc-relayer:latest`
 2. Run the cli command to start the service: `docker run -d --env-file .env xinfinorg/xdc-relayer`
+3. [Optional verification step] Run `docker ps` to find the running container id and then run `docker logs -f {{id}}` to verify logs from the running container.
+You should see logs about successful transaction submissions

 You are all set!